ray-project/ray/doc/source/serve/production-guide/index.md

 (serve-in-production-example)=

-## Working example: Text Summarization and Translation Application
+## Working example: Text summarization and translation application

 Throughout the production guide, we will use the following Serve application as a working example.
 The application takes in a string of text in English, then summarizes and translates it into French (default), German, or Romanian.